Select your language

 For each main subject (e.g. teaching profession with 2 subjects, Bachelor's programme with 2 main subjects) a suitability assessment must be submitted (certificate of achievement).

-Please note the special provisions governing the pandemic semesters (2020 Spring Term, 2020/2021 Fall Term and 2021 Spring Term)!
+Please note the special provisions governing the pandemic semesters (2020 Spring Term, 2020/2021 Fall Term, 2021 Spring Term and 2021/2022 Fall Term)!

 As a general rule, no student financial aid will be granted after the 5th major-specific semester unless the student has provided evidence attesting to achievement of his/her normal academic proficiency level by that date.
 The exact provisions are set forth in Section 48 subsection (1) BAföG (German Student Financial Assistance Program).
 Evidence attesting to normal academic performance is provided by Form 5, which is issued by the BAföG eligibility reviser (a full-time faculty member).
 Presentation of this FORM IS MANDATORY to be considered eligible for BAföG student assistance beginning in the 5th major-specific semester.

-For each pandemic semester (2020 Spring Term, 2020/2021 Fall Term, 2021 Spring Term) which coincided with any of your program's first four semesters, the submission deadline for your academic achievement records will be postponed by one semester (in analogous application of Art.
+For each pandemic semester (2020 Spring Term, 2020/2021 Fall Term, 2021 Spring Term and 2021/2022 Fall Term) which coincided with any of your program's first four semesters, the submission deadline for your academic achievement records will be postponed by one semester (in analogous application of Art.
 99 para.
 (2) of the Bavarian University and College Act (BayHSchG)).
 However, this provision only applies as long as you were enrolled in a degree program at one of our universities and were not on leave of absence during any of these semesters.

 So what to do if the certificate of achievement is not issued?